 Chocolate Peanut Butter Fudge

-This super easy recipe for 2 ingredient chocolate peanut butter fudge is a keeper.
-You will be amazed how creamy and decadent this fudge is.
+This super easy recipe for 2 ingredient Chocolate Peanut Butter Fudge is a keeper.
+You will be amazed how creamy and decadent this is for the best fudge recipe.

 Prep Time 10 minutes